goodreds/goodreds.net/src/about.md

 ---
 layout: single.njk
-metaTitle: About kailoon
+metaTitle: About
-metaDescription: Know more about me.
+metaDescription: Know more.
-title: Hi, I'm kailoon.
+title: Hi.
-description: I am a freelance front-end designer & developer based in Malaysia.
+description: Helping you to understand the why and the how of web design.
 featuredImg:
 templateEngineOverride: njk,md
 eleventyNavigation: